-After authorization, passengers travelling by ferry to Gorgona are landing on an island which contains a big agricultural penal colony producing a famous wine!
+After authorization, passengers traveling by ferry to Gorgona are landing on an island that contains a big agricultural penal colony producing a famous wine!

-Gorgona, the northernmost island of the Tuscan Archipelago and belonging to the Tuscan Archipelago National Park, sits between Corsica and Livorno with the distance of 60 kilometers from Corsica and 35 kilometers from Livorno.
+Gorgona, the northernmost island of the Tuscan Archipelago and belonging to the Tuscan Archipelago National Park, sits between Corsica and Livorno with a distance of 60 kilometers from Corsica and 35 kilometers from Livorno.
 The island is so small that its length and width are approx. 2100 km and 1600 km respectively.
-Ferry routes Gorgona occur from and to Livorno especially in high season months.
+Ferry routes Gorgona occur from and to Livorno, especially in high season months.

 Schedules & Prices Gorgona